Blake Bortles: Jaguars franchise records

-In pop culture
+In popular culture

 Bortles was the subject of a long-running gag on the NBC TV comedy The Good Place, where Jason Mendoza, a former Jacksonville resident, continues his fandom of the Jaguars, and Bortles in particular, into the afterlife.

 Personal life

 Bortles is the son of Rob and Suzy Bortles.
 Rob was a wrestler and football player in high school; Suzy played high school softball.
-Bortles' brother, Colby, was a third baseman with the Ole Miss baseball team, and was drafted in the 22nd round of the 2017 MLB Draft by the Detroit Tigers.
+Bortles' brother, Colby, was a third baseman with the Ole Miss baseball team, and was selected in the 22nd round of the 2017 MLB draft by the Detroit Tigers.
 Colby now coaches baseball at Charleston Southern University.